 A contract or regular employee may be dismissed or penalized for one or more of the grounds set forth in Education Code section 87732.
-If the employee is to be penalized, the Special Trustee shall determine the nature of the penalties.
+If the employee is to be penalized, the Board of Trustees shall determine the nature of the penalties.
 If the Board decides to dismiss or penalize a contract or regular employee, it shall assure that each of the following has been satisfied:

 - 1. The employee has been evaluated in accordance with standards and procedures established in accordance with the provisions of Education Code Sections 87660 et seq., and any administrative procedure for evaluation contained in a collective bargaining agreement. - 2.
-The Special Trustee has received all statements of evaluation which considers the events for which dismissal or penalties may be imposed. - 3.
-The Special Trustee has received a recommendation form the Provost/CEO. - 4.
-The Special Trustee has considered the statements of evaluation and the recommendations in a lawful meeting.
+The Board of Trustees has received all statements of evaluation that consider the events for which dismissal or penalties may be imposed. - 3.
+The Board of Trustees has received a recommendation from the President/CEO. - 4.
+The Board of Trustees has considered the statements of evaluation and the recommendations in a lawful meeting.

-If, upon the recommendation of the Provost/CEO, the Special Trustee decides that he/she intends to dismiss or penalize a contract or regular employee, it shall take the actions required by the Education Code, and the Provost/CEO or designee shall thereafter assure that the employee is afforded the full post-termination due process required by the Education Code Sections 87666 through 87681, and 87740.
+If, upon the recommendation of the President/CEO, the Board of Trustees decides that they intend to dismiss or penalize a contract or regular employee, it shall take the actions required by the Education Code, and the President/CEO or designee shall thereafter assure that the employee is afforded the full post-termination due process required by the Education Code Sections 87666 through 87681, and 87740.